openstack-archive/ec2-api/README.rst

 Supported Features
 ==================

-EC2 API with VPC API except for the limitations above
+EC2 API with VPC API except for the limitations above.

 Additions to the legacy nova's EC2 API include:
 1. VPC API